 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, the Industrial Development Corporation (IDC) reported total carbon emissions of approximately 7,687,780 kg CO2e, with emissions distributed across various scopes.
-Specifically, Scope 1 emissions accounted for about 331,340 kg CO2e, while Scope 2 emissions from purchased electricity reached approximately 3,801,560 kg CO2e.
-Scope 3 emissions totalled around 3,554,880 kg CO2e, with significant contributions from employee commuting (about 2,830,000 kg CO2e).
-The IDC has set ambitious climate commitments, aiming for net-zero emissions by 2050.
-Additionally, the corporation has targeted a near-term reduction of about 32% in Scope 2 emissions from the base year of 2019, reflecting a strategic response to changes in operational practices, including the adoption of a work-from-home model and the impacts of loadshedding.
-This data is sourced directly from the IDC, with no cascaded emissions data from parent or related organizations.
-The IDC's proactive approach to climate action underscores its commitment to sustainability and reducing its carbon footprint across all scopes.
+Specifically, Scope 1 emissions accounted for about 331,340 kg CO2e, while Scope 2 emissions from purchased electricity were approximately 3,801,560 kg CO2e.
+Scope 3 emissions, which include indirect emissions from sources such as employee commuting, totalled around 3,554,880 kg CO2e.
+Looking ahead, the IDC has set ambitious climate commitments, aiming for net-zero emissions by 2050.
+This long-term target encompasses all scopes of emissions and reflects the organisation's commitment to sustainability.
+Additionally, the IDC has achieved a near-term reduction target of about 32% in Scope 2 emissions from the base year of 2019, attributed to changes in operational practices, including the work-from-home model and the impacts of loadshedding.
+For 2025, the IDC's emissions data indicates Scope 2 emissions of approximately 3,720,000 kg CO2e and financed Scope 3 emissions of about 16,070,000 kg CO2e, highlighting the ongoing challenges in managing indirect emissions.
+The IDC's proactive approach to reducing its carbon footprint demonstrates its commitment to addressing climate change and promoting sustainable development in South Africa.

 Access structured emissions data, company-specific emission factors, and source documents